Cognitive Science (CogMaster)

 - Motivation letter

 This is a very important element of your application.
-It does not have a set format - except that it should not exceed 2 pages.
-Effective statements typically demonstrate applicants' familiarity with the field, and their specific interests and commitment to cognitive science study.
-It is not necessary to repeat the information already present in your Vitae and more important to highlight your intellectual, scientific or professional development than your personal experiences.
-You should indicate how your interests relate to the special strengths of our program, so that we can get a sense of how you would fit in, and benefit from studying in the Cogmaster.
-It is also helpful if you indicate whatever research plans or area of study you have in mind at present.
+It does not have a set format - except that it should not exceed 3 pages.
+Effective letters typically demonstrate applicants' familiarity with the field, and their specific interests and commitment to cognitive science study.
+It is not necessary to repeat the information already present in your CV.
+It is more important to highlight your intellectual, scientific or professional development than your personal experiences.
+You should indicate how your interests relate to the special strengths of our program, and what major you would like to validate, so that we can get a sense of how you would fit in, and benefit from studying in the Cogmaster.

-- Writing sample (thesis, essay, article, internship or lab report - mandatory for M2 and DENS applications).
+- Writing sample (thesis, essay, article, internship or lab report - mandatory for M2).

 Please upload one document that best illustrates your writing skills.
 This can be a thesis, an essay that you submitted for course credit, or any other piece of academic writing.
 If you are not the sole author, please indicate very precisely what your contribution was.

-Institution for registration: Ecole normale supérieure (ENS) or Paris-Descartes or EHESS
+Institution for registration: Ecole normale supérieure - PSL or Université de Paris or EHESS

-Degree issued: French Master’s degree delivered by Université PSL or Université Paris Descartes or EHESS
+Degree issued: French Master’s degree delivered by Université PSL or Université de Paris or EHESS

 Administrative secretariat: firstname.lastname@example.org